nlxai/chat-sdk/src/widget/README.md

 * `title` (mandatory): title text.
 * `icon` (optional): a URL for an icon image.
 * `downloadable` (optional): if set to true, the title bar will include a button that allows chat history to be downloaded.

+### `bubble`

+When set to a non-empty string, a small bubble will appear above the chat pin when the chat is not expanded, helping the user understand what the chat is for.
+This bubble appears 3s after the chat is loaded, and disappears after 20s.

 A complete example of the configuration options can be found [here](../../examples/standalone.html).